What Real Self-defense Is All About

 On this site you can learn techniques of real self-defense, both physical and mental, from simple moves that protect you and, if needed, incapacitate the assailant, to ways of playing with others’ minds, to discouraging assaults by influencing the lowlife to give you wide berth.

-Important mental techniques you can learn from Gold Medal Mental Workout are concentration and relaxation at will, as well as developing an emotionally detached mind-set—what I call “thinking like a commander.”
+Important mental techniques you need to master are concentration and relaxation at will, as well as developing an emotionally detached mind-set — what I call “thinking like a commander.”

 One of the tools of developing mental toughness is physical conditioning.
 What’s more, done correctly, physical conditioning gives a mental edge specific to self-defense.
 Fighters know that conditioning in itself is a weapon, not just in the physical sense but also in the mental sense.
 In a conflict a well-conditioned person is calmer than a poorly conditioned one, whose confidence is undermined by observing an unfazed, relaxed, unfatigued opponent.
 The cool confidence of the well-conditioned opponent grows as the confidence of the poorly conditioned combatant wanes….
 And a calm demeanor, expressionless face, and lack of signs of stress are disconcerting to an aggressor.
 Here is more on the use of physical conditioning for both physical fighting prowess and mental toughness….